microsoft/WindowsAppSDK-Samples/README.md

 ## Using the samples

 To use the samples with Git, clone the WindowsAppSDK-Samples repository by running `git clone https://github.com/microsoft/WindowsAppSDK-Samples.git` from a command prompt.
-You can then navigate to the directory of a sample and open the solution file in Visual Studio 2019.
+You can then navigate to the directory of a sample and open the solution file in Visual Studio.

 The easiest way to use these samples without Git is to download the ZIP file.
-Select *Download ZIP* from the download dropdown, unzip the entire archive and open the samples in Visual Studio 2019.
+Select *Download ZIP* from the download dropdown, unzip the entire archive and open the samples in Visual Studio.

 ### Samples versioning